Crystal Violet-Oxalate Stain, Alcoholic

 APPLICATION:

-Newcomer Supply Gram Stain, Brown-Brenn is the traditional method used for differential staining of gram-positive and gram-negative bacteria in tissue sections, cultures and smears.
+Newcomer Supply Crystal Violet-Oxalate Stain, Alcoholic, a component of the Brown-Brenn Gram Stain, is used for differential staining of gram-positive and gram-negative bacteria in tissue sections, cultures and smears.
+Tartrazine provides the yellow background in this procedure, replacing picric acid-acetone counterstain.

 METHOD: